wickworks/witchdice/README.md

   (add legendary actions)
   (add special_abilities e.g. sneak attack 1/turn)
-  (die-less damage rolls don't work; see crab)
+  (die-less damage rolls don't work; see crab) (duplicate saving throw attacks; see ettercap & hit with a bite)

 - Make online rooms so everybody can see the rolls